wilsonzlin/minify-html/README.md

 ### Attributes

-Any entities in attribute values are decoded, and then the most optimal representation is calculated and used:
+Any entities in attribute values are decoded, and then the shortest representation of the value is calculated and used:

 - Double quoted, with any `"` encoded.
 - Single quoted, with any `'` encoded.
 - Unquoted, with `"`/`'` first character (if applicable), `>` last character (if applicable), and any whitespace encoded.

-Some attributes have their whitespace (after decoding) trimmed and collapsed, such as `class`.
+Some attributes have their whitespace (after any decoding) trimmed and collapsed:

+- `class`

 If an attribute value is empty after any processing, it is completely removed (i.e. no `=`).